Luinenburg/Luinenburg/README.md

 - C#
 - Python

+Education:
+- CS Principals AP and CS AP in High School
+- Studying IT at NJIT

 Experience:
-- CS Principals AP and CS AP in High School
 - Being a geek since Middleschool
 - Robotics Club in Highschool
-- Studying IT at NJIT

 Other Links:
 - [IsoSim](https://isosim.neocities.org/)